berliner/jQuery-UI-reduceOptions-Plugin/README.md

 ==============================

 Simple jQuery UI plugin that acts on grouped elements and allows hiding of unselected ones, toggle included.
+You can see a working example at <a href="https://www.port-of-art.com">https://www.port-of-art.com</a> in the filter section in the left sidebar.

 ## Usage